Not All Countries Celebrate Thanksgiving: On the Cultural Dominance in Large Language Models: Mitigation of Cultural Dominance

 \subsection{Pretraining on More Diverse Data}

-One fundamental solution to the cultural bias problem is to train the LLMs on more diverse data, which contains a larger portion of non-English data.
-In this experiment, we use ERNIE Bot\footnote{https://yiyan.baidu.com/} as a comparison system, which is trained on English and Chinese data in a comparable proportion.
-As shown in Table~\ref{table:culture_socre_erine}, pretraining on more diverse data significantly mitigates the cultural dominance problem.
-Erin's responses to Chinese questions are more aligned with Chinese culture, compared with GPT-4, in both concrete (7.6 v.s.
-3.1) and abstract cultural objects (0.24 v.s.
-0.34 and 0.10 v.s.
-0.28).
+One fundamental solution to the cultural bias problem is training the LLMs on more diverse data containing a significant portion of non-English data.
+In this experiment, we use ERNIE Bot\footnote{https://yiyan.baidu.com/}, which is a transformer-based model with 260 billion parameters and trained on filtered Common Crawl dataset as well as a 4 TB high-quality Chinese text corpora in a comparable proportion~\cite{Wang2021ERNIE3T}, as a comparison system.
+As shown in Table~\ref{table:culture_socre_ernie}, pretraining on more diverse data significantly mitigates the cultural dominance problem.
+ERNIE's responses to Chinese questions align more with Chinese culture than GPT-4 in both concrete (7.6 vs. 1.8) and abstract cultural objects (0.24 vs. 0.34 and 0.10 vs. 0.28).